-As pina production increases, it has a lot of potential and can lead to economic rewards for the indigenous weavers and their communities, thereby benefiting the whole country.
+As pina production increases, it has a lot of potential.
+Ultimately it can lead to economic rewards for the indigenous weavers and their communities, thereby benefiting the whole country.

 Pinatex pineapple leather, is a natural fiber leather alternative, that was developed over a period of several years.

 The fibers are degummed and goes through an industrial process to become a non-woven mesh that forms the basis of pinatex.
 Pinatex is strong, versatile, breathable, soft and light and can easily be printed on, cut and stitched.
 It is being made into footwear and fashion accessories and can be used in interiors, furnishings and the automotive and aeronautical industries.

 Biomass is taken back to the pineapple fields where it can be used for fertilizer.
 The use of an agricultural waste product like pineapple leaf fiber, provides the opportunity to build an industry for farming communities, with minimal environmental impact.

 There is a demand for leather alternatives and pinatex is a suitable alternative for this growing market.
 Bangladesh is one of the pineapple producing countries that has the potential to become a big producer of pineapple leaf fiber to be used in pina or pinatex, both innovative textile solutions.